tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/最佳实践/跨可用区部署_intl_en.md

    - Message Retention: select a value between 24 and 2,160 hours.
      When the disk capacity is insufficient (i.e., the disk utilization reaches 90%), old messages will be deleted in advance to ensure the service availability.
    - VPC: if you need to access other VPCs, you can modify routing access rules as instructed in [Adding a Routing Policy](https://intl.cloud.tencent.com/document/product/597/32555)
    - Tag: it is optional.
-For specific usage, please see [Tag Overview](https://cloud.tencent.com/document/product/597/33355).
+For specific usage, please see [Tag Overview](https://intl.cloud.tencent.com/document/product/597/41600).
    - Instance Name: when purchasing multiple instances, you can use the features of automatically incrementing the instance suffix number and specifying a pattern string.
-For detailed directions, please see [Consecutive Batch Naming or Naming with Pattern String](https://cloud.tencent.com/document/product/597/59246)
+For detailed directions, please see [Naming with Consecutive Numeric Suffixes or with Designated Pattern String](https://intl.cloud.tencent.com/document/product/597/41581)
 4. Click **Buy Now** to complete the instance creation process.